-- Engage the Steering Committee of the Human Capital Development Programme to fast-track key results identified for ECD in the programme. - Strengthen the functionality of the ECD Coordination Committees at sub-national level to improve the delivery of integrated ECD services. - Increase transparency on ECD funding by government and its partners to ensure streamlined spending, consistence with national development goals and improved efficiency. - Network for Uganda to facilitate coordination and advocacy for policy improvement and fostering dialogue on ECD.
+- Engage the Steering Committee of the Human Capital Development Programme to fast-track key results identified for ECD in the programme. - Strengthen the functionality of the ECD Coordination Committees at sub-national level to improve the delivery of integrated ECD services. - Increase transparency on ECD funding by government and its partners to ensure streamlined spending, consistence with national development goals and improved efficiency. - Support the establishment of the National ECD Network for Uganda to facilitate coordination and advocacy for policy improvement and fostering dialogue on ECD.